 - ‘New natures’ – the environmental impact of flooding along the Nepean River and clear felling of trees across the countryside

-- Emotional response – how the Europeans visor ally experienced the countryside – sights, smells, hearing, – and its expression in words and pictures
+- Emotional response – how the European viscerally experienced the countryside – sights, smells, hearing – and its expression in words and pictures

-The reports of the Cowpastures in the colonial period by a host of naval officers, military personal and surveyors have elements of the all these views of the landscape.
+The reports of the Cowpastures in the colonial period by a host of naval officers, military personnel and surveyors have elements of all these views of the landscape.

-Anyone interested in exploring some of the aspects of these types of interpretation see other posts on this blog that mention:
+Anyone interested in exploring some of the aspects of these types of interpretation sees other posts on this blog that mention:

 1. the Cowpastures declaration in 1795

 3. the views of immigrant John Hawdon in 1828

 Read some of the stories in the Pictorial History of Camden and District (2015)

 Updated 7 September 2022.
 Originally posted 14 January 2016.